 Originally from Hanover, Jordan moved to Lancaster County in 2010 to attend nursing school.
 After working primarily in the Alzheimer’s units at Brethren Village and Landis Homes, she was called into funeral service.
 She believes the transition from the nursing field has prepared her for helping families in their most difficult time of need.

-In her spare time, Jordan and her boyfriend Eric enjoy spending time with family, finding new places to eat, and traveling to places they’ve never been together before.
+In her spare time, Jordan enjoys spending time with friends and family, including her pet dog Miser, finding new places to eat, and traveling to places that she has ever been before.

 Kearney A. Snyder – Licensed Funeral Director, Former Owner